DjikstraCS/CTF-Write-Ups/Hack The box/Starting Point/Tier 2/Responder.md

 Session completed.
 ```

-We got the password!
-Now we just need to utilize it, since Linux doesn't support PowerShell out of the box, we'll use 'Evil-WinRM'.
+We cracked the password.
+Now we just need to utilize it, since Linux doesn't support PowerShell out of the box, we'll use 'Evil-WinRM' to connect to the server.

+Command:

+`evil-winrm -i 10.129.156.117 -u administrator -p badminton`

+`-i`: Host we want to connect to.

+`-u`: User we want to log in as.

+`-p`: Password of that user.

 ```console
 ┌──(kali㉿kali)-[~/Downloads/Responder]